Jayprecode/colorShuffle/README.md

 &nbsp;

 ## About
 This is an effort to give back to the community, by the community.
-Hopefully this will help you draw inspiration and serve as a resource for picking gradients for your own projects.
+Hopefully this will help you draw inspiration and serve as a resource for picking Amazing colors and gradients for your own projects.

 &nbsp;